 Nowadays, this wedding tradition has been incorporated into many weddings of other cultures.
-The doves may be placed in a cage which can be opened by the wedding couple pulling on a cord together.
+The doves may be placed in a cage that can be opened by the wedding couple pulling on a cord together.
 The person who catches the doves after release is allowed to take them home and keep them as pets.

-Doves are a universal symbol of love and peace, so it’s only natural to use them in your wedding.
+Doves are a universal symbol of love and peace, so it’s only natural to use them at your wedding.

 Sweden – flower power

-In Sweden, the bride will always opt for a beautiful flower crown instead of a veil.
+One wedding tradition in Sweden involves the bride wearing a beautiful flower crown instead of a veil.
 Traditionally, a sprig of myrtle will be included in the crown as it symbolises love.

 Flower crowns are now a fashion statement and many brides will opt for this look to go with their rustic wedding theme.
 The green details of the leaves complemented by a white wedding dress is a beautiful look and is something we adore!
 To really add to the rustic theme, incorporating flowers into your wedding cake is also a wonderful touch.